Investment Performance Reporting Best Practices 2022

 2. Create queries to check for missing data, outliers in performance and other inconsistencies which would be impracticable to find using the portfolio accounting system.

-Once you set this up, it is easy to refresh the tables with new data for the next day, week, or month.
+3. Once you set this up, you can refresh the tables with new data for the next day, week, or month.

 The more frequently you check, the better the data quality will be.
 Make it easy for you to check.